 Liturgies: Eucharistic Liturgies are regularly scheduled during the academic year when classes are in session.
 Daily Mass is offered Monday through Friday at 7:30 a.m. in Sodality Chapel and at 12:15 p.m. in St. Joseph Chapel.
 Two Masses are scheduled each Sunday at 11 a.m. and 9 p.m. in St. Joseph Chapel.
-Specific prayer requests can be directed to the Office of Campus Ministry and

-Mass intention cards are available.
-In addition, we offer liturgies and prayer services with specific themes for occasions involving the entire college community, including the Mass of the Holy Spirit celebrated on the first Sunday at the opening of the academic year.
+Specific prayer requests can be directed to the Office of Campus Ministry and Mass intention cards are available upon request.
+In addition, we offer liturgies and prayer services with specific themes for occasions involving the entire college community, including the Mass of the Holy Spirit celebrated at the beginning of the academic year and Baccalaureate Mass celebrated on Commencement Weekend.